Sloam Springs group starts recall petitions for two directors over administrator’s firing

 "We have finally got people on our city board who are working for the citizens of Siloam," Riley said.
 "There always are those who have their own agenda and will push back when they lose power.
 Stay the course.
 Good things will happen if we do."

-Residents will need to submit a petition requesting the removal, said City Clerk Renea Ellis, who read from the state statute.
+Residents will need to submit a petition requesting the removal, said City Clerk Renea Ellis.

 The petition needs to be signed by 35% of the total number of votes cast for all candidates for that office in the preceding general municipal election, Ellis said.
 Petitioners will have 60 days before the next special election date to turn in their petitions, according to Kim Dennison, the election coordinator for the Benton County Election Commission.

-Deadlines for turning in the petitions are 60 days before the special election dates.
-The two special election dates are Aug.
+Special elections are set for Aug.
 8 and Nov.
-14, Dennision said.
+14, Dennison said.
 This means that the petitions need to be turned in before June 9 for the Aug 8 election and Sept 15 for the Nov.
 14 election, Dennison said.

 Ellis said she will determine the sufficiency of the petitions within 10 days from the date of filing.
 If the petitions are deemed sufficient, the clerk shall certify them to the county board of election commissioners, Ellis said.